kubota0130/ipc/README.md

 Note that, if 12-hour time limit is over or it is not used for 90 minutes, it will shut down and erase your data.

 # Example Codes
-1. Echo state network (ESN)
+1. Echo state network

-    First, we demonstrate IPCs of an ESN to explain basic usage of the library.
+    First, we demonstrate IPCs of an echo state network (ESN) to explain basic usage of the library.
     Please read `sample1_esn.ipynb` for details.
     After running it, we get the following IPC decomposion, which summarizes capacities for each order of input.
     The total capacity